14 min read · April 13, 2024

 Accounts receivable is a summary of the money that you are due from customers.
 For each product you sell, unless the payment is made upfront, you will get “receivables” to monitor and ensure the money comes in on time.

-Staying on top of your accounts receivable means having healthy cash flow.
+Staying on top of your accounts receivable means having a healthy cash flow.
 A healthy cash flow lets you plan for the future including purchasing inventory and other expenses.

 Accounts Payable